container

 Container scheduling lies at the heart of efficient resource allocation in containerized environments.
 It involves intelligently assigning containers to available resources based on various factors such as resource availability, load balancing, and fault tolerance.
 Docker Swarm simplifies this process by providing a built-in orchestration layer that automates container scheduling, making it seamless and hassle-free.

 Apache Mesos is an open-source cluster manager designed to abstract and pool computing resources across data centers or cloud environments.
-Acting as a distributed systems kernel, Mesos enables efficient utilization of resources by offering a unified API for managing diverse workloads.
+As a distributed systems kernel, Mesos enables efficient resource utilization by offering a unified API for managing diverse workloads.
 With its modular architecture, Mesos ensures flexibility and scalability, making it a preferred choice for large-scale deployments.

 Scheduling with Kubernetes